-1.0 Device Overview
+1.4 Device Overview

-Lepton is an infrared camera system that integrates a fixed-focus lens assembly, an 80x60 long-wave infrared (LWIR) microbolometer sensor array, and signal-processing electronics.
-A configuration is also provided with an integral shutter assembly that is used to automatically optimize image uniformity on a periodic basis.
+Lepton is an infrared camera system that integrates a fixed-focus lens assembly, an 80x60 or 160x120 long-wave infrared (LWIR) microbolometer sensor array, and signal-processing electronics.
+Some configurations are also provided with an integral shutter assembly that is used to automatically optimize image uniformity on a periodic basis.
 Easy to integrate and operate, Lepton is intended for mobile devices as well as any other application requiring very small footprint, very low power, and instant-on operation.
 Lepton can be operated in its default mode or configured into other modes through a command and control interface (CCI).